Stefani Miglioranzi

 Stefani Miglioranzi (born September 20, 1977 in Poços de Caldas) is a retired Brazilian-American footballer.
 After a successful playing career that spanned 18 years, Stefani Miglioranzi retired from playing professionally and became a Registered Intermediary and licensed FIFA match agent for First Wave Sports International, a full service agency for professional soccer players / footballers.

 Career

 Early life and college career

 Born in Brazil, Miglioranzi moved with his family to the United States when he was 12.
 He played for FC Westchester as youth player from 12–19 years old.
 He attended St. John's University in New York City on an athletic scholarship, where he won the 1996 NCAA Championship and also was a member of the 1998 All-American team.

 Miglioranzi was drafted by the Chicago Fire in the third round of the 1999 MLS College Draft with the final pick of the draft, but turned down the offer, having already been offered a contract to play in England.

 Portsmouth

 He went to England in 1998 to take part in trials with Everton and Portsmouth, where manager Alan Ball offered a 3-year contract.
-Everton and Bolton Wanderers were also heavily interested at the time.
+Bolton Wanderers were also heavily interested at the time.